drew887/conapp/README.md

 The above will:
   * download a tarball from drew887's config repo on bitbucket *(-b)*
-  * take a backup of all the files that are listed in the tarball that would be overridden locally on your system
+  * take a backup of all the files that are listed in the tarball that would be overridden locally on your system.
   * untar the repo into your home directory.

 ### Available commands: